hyegibang/data-science-work/c00-diamonds-assignment.md

 previous, all-black plot.

-Data-specific observations: \* On top of previous observations in terms of price and carat, “Fair” diamonds are generally valued less than “Ideal” diamonds \* Carat with smaller value, smaller than 2, tends to be more categorized as Preimum and Ideal than carat with bigger value.
+Data-specific observations: \* On top of previous observations in terms of price and carat, “Fair” cut diamonds are generally valued less than “Ideal” cut diamonds \* Carat with smaller value, less than 2, tends to be more categorized as “Premium” and “Ideal” cuts than carat with bigger value.

 # Communication